offerrall/photoff/readme.md

 ## ⚠️ About Alpha Blending and Color Spaces

-PhotoFF uses a simple weighted alpha blend model.
-It does **not** apply gamma correction or use linear color space.
-It’s not for cinematic or HDR production.
-But for UI, overlays, thumbnails, or dynamic visuals, it’s more than enough.
+PhotoFF employs a straightforward weighted alpha blend model.
+It's important to note that it does **not** perform gamma correction or operate in a linear color space.
+Therefore, it may not be suitable for cinematic or HDR production.
+However, for UI elements, overlays, thumbnails, and dynamic visual effects, its capabilities are more than sufficient.

 ---

 ## 🤝 Contributing

-Yes, I accept contributions.
-This is a personal project, but I plan to keep using and improving it.
-If you want to help—jump in.
+Contributions are welcome!
+While this is a personal project, I intend to continue its development and improvement.
+If you're interested in contributing, please feel free to jump in.

 ---

 ## 📃 License

 MIT.

----